shu251/prelim-figures-intro-r/README.md

 ![Rstudio screenshot](https://github.com/shu251/prelim-figures-intro-r/blob/master/figures/screenshot-rstudio-361.png)

 _Explaination of above image_:
-The Rcode is listed in the *top left* in this image.
+1. The Rcode is listed in the *top left* in this image.
 When you place your cursor in this code area, **execute a line of code by: *COMMAND + ENTER* (Mac) or *CTRL + ENTER* (Windows)**.
 When a line of code is executed, it is "sent" to the console shown below.
-This way you can write whole workflows of code, save it as a script (*.R*) and be able to re-open it and modify.
-To the right of the code and console are 2 other windows.
+This way you can write whole workflows of code, save it as a script (*.R* file) and be able to re-open it and modify.
+2. To the right of the code and console are 2 other windows.
 The top right is a print out of your 'Global Environment'.
-As you "import" things with your code this will populate with some basic information about what you've got loaded up.
-Bottom right has several other tabs, a help menu will pop-up here when you execute a help command and when we get to plotting below, this is where the plots show up.
-How fun.
-Please read up on other things RStudio has to offer - it is great and constantly open on my computer.
+As you import things with your code this will populate with basic information about what you've got loaded up (what objects are active).
+3. Bottom right has several other tabs, a help menu will pop-up here when you execute a help command and when we get to plotting below, this is where the plots show up.
+How fun!
+4. Please read up on other things RStudio has to offer - it is great and constantly open on my computer.
 [See this tutorial from Software Carpentry](https://swcarpentry.github.io/r-novice-gapminder/01-rstudio-intro/).

-The Rcode shown here needs to be able to find all the files you want to work with.
+The Rcode shown (_prelim-fig-tagseq.R_) needs to be able to find all the files you want to work with.
 So you need to either open it via a Rproject from your working directory or execute a line of code to tell it where to look on your computer:
 ```
 # Set your working directory to this repo by modifying this line of code:
 setwd("YOUR-PATH/prelim-figures-intro-r/")